DrYenyen/PPPwn-Setup-Guide-For-Raspberry-Pi/README.md

 **Set hostname**
  This will be what you type in as your SSH hostname
 **Set usename and password**
-used to log into the pi :/
+Used to log into the pi :/
 Set them as anything you want just remember them for later
 **Configure wireless LAN**
 Let the Pi connect to your home Wi-Fi